AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/admin-login-not-working-allowed-session-max-size-exceed.md

 ---
 title: '[!DNL Admin] login not working - allowed session max size exceeded'
-description: This article provides a fix for when you try to log in to your [!DNL Admin] panel and the form refreshes and you are unable to log in.
+description: Solve the issue when you try to log in to your [!DNL Admin] panel and the form refreshes and you are unable to log in.
 ---

 # [!DNL Admin] login not working - allowed session max size exceeded